Tabletop RPG advice for little dragons

 D&D is not just a game we play and leave at the table.
 A psychologist analyzed an online chat log of a 9-person D&D group over 3 years and found that the group members’ real-world emotional needs were being met through in-game interactions.
 As the group played, they learned how to work together toward a consensus, build and maintain friendships outside of the game, experience great things together, and explore what concepts of good and evil meant for the players.

-A similar study interviewed six players and found that playing the game helped them with social anxiety and allowed them to explore their own emotional issues in ways that weren’t possible outside of the game.
+A similar study interviewed six players and found that playing the game helped them with social anxiety and allowed them to explore their emotional issues in ways that weren’t possible outside of the game.
 Five of the players were able to navigate through childhood trauma while playing D&D. The players experimented with their characters, which led to improved real-world social skills and better relationships, which helped them deal with stress.

 Our characters are not just stats on a piece of paper.
 Another psychologist suggested that D&D characters aren’t random—they’re often well-thought-out pieces of ourselves.
-They exist independently, but our characters can be expressions of ourselves, helping us see ourselves succeed in ways that we might not be able to in the real world.
+They exist independently, but our characters can be expressions of ourselves, helping us see ourselves succeed in ways we might not be able to in the real world.

 D&D has been shown to assist in recovery from mental health issues

-Just like our characters are often little pieces of ourselves, our characters sometimes have the same struggles that we do—and need to find solutions for those problems.
+Just like our characters are often little pieces of ourselves, our characters sometimes have the same struggles we do—and need to find solutions for those problems.

 In the world of mental illness and mental health issues, recovery isn’t about eliminating chronic medical conditions so much as staying in control of your life and keeping your symptoms in check to a degree that you’re able to lead a normal life.
 The Psychological Recovery Model details five steps on how to recover in a meaningful way: